freywaid/injects/README.md

 2. Supersede `contextlib.contextmanager` to fetch return value
 3. Dealing with async calls inside a sync-style system

+One important thing to note, these decorators do not change the signature of the wrapped function.
+That is, the signature will still be the same even though arguments are effectively defaulted and/or modified just be fn is entered.

 ## Injection

 Look at the docstrings for basic use-cases.
 Basically, you can inject and argument